Monday, December 27, 2010

 11. Coeliccia didyma (Selys, 1863)

-Habitat: Shaded, forested streams (uplands & lowlands)
+Habitat: Shaded forested streams

-Sightings (for me): Common
+to October / Sightings (by me): Common

 Coeliccia is one of my favourite genus of damselflies and Coeliccia didyma is the one I have spotted the most.
 There are twelve known Coeliccia species in Thailand and I have now spotted six, so I am half way there!
 C. didyma likes very shady forested areas along slow moving rivers and streams.